 - (a) promptly notify in writing the Designating Party.
-Such notification shall include a copy of the subpoena or court order; - (b) promptly notify in writing the party who caused the subpoena or order to issue in the other litigation that some or all of the material covered by the

-(c) cooperate with respect to all reasonable procedures sought to be pursued by the Designating Party whose Protected Material may be affected.
+Such notification shall include a copy of the subpoena or court order; - (b) promptly notify in writing the party who caused the subpoena or order to issue in the other litigation that some or all of the material covered by the subpoena or order is subject to this Protective Order.
+Such notification shall include a copy of this Stipulated Protective Order; and - (c) cooperate with respect to all reasonable procedures sought to be pursued by the Designating Party whose Protected Material may be affected.